The Rocks we Rely on: Leadership Lessons from Big Sur

 Back at home, I’m still thinking about which elements of my life and my work are rock-like.

 This is an interesting question for leaders, because it’s another way to think about your guiding principles.
 For the most part, change is positive.
 It’s a natural part of progress.
 However, without a few rocks in place, change can be haphazard and take you in directions you didn’t intend.
 There’s a balance to strike between being adaptable and being grounded in principles.
-It starts with considering this question:
+It starts with considering this question: What is the rock in your life?
+In your work?

 For the work I do, it’s building connection.
 This is my rock.
 Over the years, the way I’ve created shared connection and community has changed.
 I create new services.
 I take on new clients.
 Connection is always central to what I do.
 This rock helps keep me focused on what’s most important and shapes my decision-making.
 It’s a guiding principle for Intrinsic.

 You may not spend much time philosophizing about rock metaphors.
-I don’t blame you.
+I don’t blame you!
 However, it is a great idea to take a look at your guiding principles every few years and share them with your family, friends, and colleagues.
+Here are some questions to help guide you.

-Answers may not come quickly or easily, and that could be a good sign.
-This shows you where to focus your attention.
 Contact me directly to discuss how professional coaching can shape and clarify your principles and leadership legacy.